Bloomfield Road: Stands

+West

 Sir Stanley Matthews West Stand

 This stand, called the Westinghouse Sir Stanley Matthews Stand, is the main stand.
 It was redeveloped between 2001 and 2002.
 It is named after Sir Stanley Matthews.
 The players' tunnel, which was formerly located in the South Stand, is now in this stand, and behind the main seating is a hospitality balcony with executive boxes at the rear from the south end to the Directors' Box at the halfway line, from which point to the north-west corner is the Stanley Matthews Hospitality Suite.
 The stand also contains office space as well as all the club offices and main reception.
 The club's nickname, Seasiders, is spelled out in capital letters on white seats amongst the tangerine majority.
 After its rebuilding, the stand was originally known as The Pricebusters Matthews Stand.

 In October 2009, a replica of the club's crest, measuring 4 metres (13 feet) in diameter, was mounted at each end of the West Stand's facade, overlooking Seasiders Way.

 The television-camera gantry is now situated on this stand.

+North

 Stan Mortensen North Stand (The Kop)

 This stand is at the north end of the ground.
 Within the stand, blocks A to C and the front rows of blocks D and E are the Spion Kop (now called Clifton Quality Meats Stand) and the rear of blocks D and E contain the club's Family Stand (now the Check in Family Stand).
 It replaced the old Spion Kop and is connected to the West Stand by the North-West Corner stand.
 It is named after Stan Mortensen, who is the only player in history to score a hat-trick at Wembley in an FA Cup Final.
 The club use both The Kop and North Stand on tickets for this stand.
 The abbreviation "B.F.C." is spelled out by white seats.
 There is no hospitality balcony at the rear of the stand, with additional rows of general seating and office space behind, which during matches are "blacked out".
 The stand also houses the Safehands Green Start Nursery and offices for Blackpool Primary Care Trust.
 Behind the stand is a statue of Mortensen, which was unveiled on 23 August 2005 by his widow and Jimmy Armfield.
 The statue, which is life-size, shows "Morty" in the pose of scoring a goal.
 It cost £25,000, which was paid for by the club, Blackpool Council and Blackpool fans.

-The original Kop had a roof installed over it in the 1960s, but it was pulled down again in the 1980s.
+The original Kop had a roof installed over it in the 1960s, but it was removed in the 1980s on safety grounds.